-So… my out of shape self decided that it would be good to impulsively go on a five day trek to Machu Picchu, and it was awesome.
+So… my out of shape self decided that it would be good to impulsively go on the five-day Salkantay trek to Machu Picchu… and it was amazing.
 The Salkantay Trek is the top alternative for travelers who couldn’t be bothered to book the Inca Trail several months in advance, but still want to suffer miserably on their way to Machu Picchu.
-The four or five day trek takes you through Peru’s highest mountains and most beautiful valleys, through musky jungles and along roaring rivers, battling the elements and hordes of mosquitoes day in and day out.
+The trek takes you through Peru’s highest mountains and most beautiful valleys, through musky jungles and along roaring rivers, battling the elements and hordes of mosquitoes day in and day out.

 In other words, it is one of the most beautiful and painfully rewarding treks you can do in all of South America.

 It is an experience that I will never forget.
 From the breathtaking views you encounter all throughout the trek, to bonding with your trek mates through mutual suffering, every step of the journey is an adventure.
 If you are currently desperate for an alternative for the Inca Trail and stumbled upon this article through your frantic Google searches, all I have to say to you is do it.